 View the current Australian diagnostic reference levels (DRLs) for multi detector computed tomography (MDCT) for adult and paediatric patients.

-Get more information on the 2018 review and update of the MDCT DRLs.
+Get more information on the March 2021 update of the MDCT DRLs.

 Login to, register for, or get more information about the MDCT survey.
 The survey is a tool for MDCT providers to compare the doses they deliver with the national DRLs and thereby meet their regulatory obligations – all while helping shape the future DRLs.